My Experience With MSC Fantasia Cruise Discovering places

 -The Buffet

-The buffet was a delightful array of culinary delights, offering various dishes.
-However, it wasn’t enjoyable to find that some dishes were served at a less-than-ideal temperature.
+The buffet was a delightful array of dishes, offering a diverse selection.
+However, it wasn’t enjoyable to find that some dishes were served at suboptimal temperatures.

-Some days, we could not find a table at a buffet restaurant.
+Sometimes, we couldn’t find a table at a buffet restaurant.

-Some people have been starving for months because they used to pile food on their plates and fill their bags with food.
+Some people have been starving for months because they used to pile food on their plates and fill their bags.
 Worse, they left their plates full without finishing the food.
 What a waste of food.

 The servers were often too fast to remove the plates from the table.
-I had to tell them to leave it a few times; we were not finished!!
+I had to tell them to leave it a few times; we weren’t finished!

 On a brighter note, the dessert selection was a true highlight, with each sweet treat being a delicious end to the meal.